 • For parameters that cannot be accurately measured with a multi-parameter meter (e.g., turbidity?), grab samples for analysis at home.

 • Separate WQ and Flow teams, where WQ team only reads staff gauges.

 • Flow teams perform sufficient annual sampling to keep staff gauges calibrated.

 • Where flows correlate well between multiple sites, install staff gauges at only one site.
 Flows will then be modeled at the other sites for analytical purposes.

 We need to have a broad-ranging discussion of these issues to arrive at a product that will best meet the needs of the community.
-Our first meeting will be Monday, Nov.
-3, from 9-12 in the County Courthouse basement, Health & Human Services conference room #42.

 We welcome your participation in this project, either by attending meetings or by contacting us.